janelia-flyem/buildem/README.md

 Alternative compilers can be specified by modifying CMake variables:

     % cmake -DCMAKE_C_COMPILER=gcc-4.2 -DCMAKE_CXX_COMPILER=g++-4.2 -DBUILDEM_DIR=/path/to/BPD  /path/to/foo/code

+### Release versus debug builds

+By convention, the build code in `foo.cmake` should look for a `foo_BUILD` variable.  `foo_BUILD` is by default set to `RELEASE`.
+To force a debug version of a dependency, simply set `foo_BUILD` to `DEBUG` before calling `include (foo)`.

+### Library and include directory paths

+Package-specific libraries and include directory paths are set within each buildem module (i.e., the `.cmake` file for a software package).
+The generated CMake variables follow a convention.

+For a package `foo.cmake`, the following variables can be set within that buildem module:

+`foo_INCLUDE_DIRS` -- The include directories for the foo package.
+This defaults to *BPD*/include.

+Library names that distinguish shared from static and release from debug builds.
+We assume shared and release builds, so the shortest names assume that configuration.
+For all variables, package-specific names come first, then shared vs static, then debug vs release.

+`foo_LIBRARIES` -- Names of shared, release libraries for package foo.
+`foo_STATIC_LIBRARIES` -- Paths to static, release libraries for package foo.
+`foo_SHARED_DEBUG_LIBRARIES` -- Fully specified.

+Some packages will have different components.
+For example, the HDF5 libraries allow compiling a "HL" (High-level) version.
+Since this is project-specific, by convention the `hdf5.cmake` file will place "HL" in the prefix and set `hdf5_HL_STATIC_LIBRARIES` to the static release HL version library.

 ## Specifying the build for your application